 Homemade Bourbon Bacon Brittle with toasted pecan and spicy candied bacon is the perfect holiday sweet treat!
-Satisfy all those sweet bacon cravings with Oscar Mayer Bacon!
-If you’re looking for a recipe that your guests will love during your holiday entertaining, Bourbon Bacon Brittle won’t disappoint!
+Satisfy all those sweet bacon cravings!
+If you're looking for a recipe that your guests will love during your holiday entertaining, Bourbon Bacon Brittle won't disappoint!

 It's that time of year again where holiday entertaining is abound.
 Whether you're hosting your own gathering or are heading to a potluck holiday party, there isn't a single head that won't turn when they see this Bourbon Bacon Brittle!

 The best part is that its a simple and easy recipe to make that uses ingredients that you most likely already have on hand!
 This recipe has it all - both crunchy and chewy texture and a ton of flavors ranging from super sweet to salty with the occasional bit of spice mixed in.
 This isn't just a boring pecan brittle recipe either.
 It's topped with bacon.
 Not just bacon, but candied bacon.

 This sweet recipe is super simple, but it is a two step process.
 The first step is to make the candied bacon and the second step is to make the brittle.

 You'll want to make sure the candied bacon is fully cooked and chopped before you start making the brittle, because once the brittle is ready to pour, you'll need to work fast in order to get the bacon to stick on top!